MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 image.png
 Then complete the sign in with Entra user of the same tenant that the device is joined to. image.png
-Make sure you are connected to the network.
+Make sure you're connected to the network.
-Hover the system tray icon and verify that the client is not disabled by your organization. image.png
+Hover the system tray icon and verify that the client isn't disabled by your organization. image.png
 Restart the client and wait for few seconds.
 Look for errors in the event viewer.
-Edge hostnames are resolved by DNS
+Microsoft Edge hostnames are resolved by DNS
-If this test fails, the hostnames of the Global Secure Access cloud service cannot be resolved by the DNS and therefore the service is not reachable.
-This could be a problem of Internet connectivity or a DNS server that does not resolve public Internet hostnames.
+If this test fails, the hostnames of the Global Secure Access cloud service can't be resolved by the DNS and therefore the service isn't reachable.
+This could be a problem of Internet connectivity or a DNS server that doesn't resolve public Internet hostnames.
-This test is conducted for all the different traffic types active for the user: M365, Private Access and Internet Access.
+This test is conducted for all the different traffic types active for the user: Microsoft 365, Private Access, and Internet Access.

 To verify that the name resolution works correctly: